Tuesday, February 18, 2025

 The uSDX, is a microprocessor-based Software Defined Transceiver developed by Guido PE1NNZ that has a very interesting technique to generate the SSB transmission.
 The SSB signal is created by rapidly updating both the output frequency and the output power of a class-E driven Power Amplifier.
 This design results in a power-efficient and very simple low cost circuit:

-My first step was to explore how it was even possible for this approach to modulate typical audio inputs.
+My first step was to explore how it was even possible for polar modulation to modulate typical audio inputs.
 Understsanding it for a single input tone is easy - the output frequency and output power are just kept constant.
 For instance, if the transceiver is tuned to 7MHz upper sideband, and a modulating tone of 1kHz is applyed, the radio sets the si5351 CLK2 output frequency to 7.001MHz, and the PA amplitude to a value proportional to the input signal's amplitude.
 If the frequency or amplitude of the single tone modulating input changes, the output frequency and amplitude are updated accordingly.

 When two audio signals, say at 1kHz and 1.9kHz, are applied then the output to the antenna should comprise two frequencies - one at 7.001MHz and one at 7.0019MHz.
 How is this possible when the transmitter is only capable of generating one frequency at a time?
 Well, it turns out that it is possible - by varying both the output frequency and output amplitude in exactly the right way.
 This can be shown mathematically in my blog post here.